-Farinata is an Italian chickpea flour flatbread recipe known as "socca" in the southeastern part of France and "fainè" in Sardinia.
+Farinata is a chickpea flatbread recipe known as "socca" in the southeastern part of France and "fainè" in Sardinia.
 It's commonly served as a street food in the northwestern regions of Italy.

-According to the legend, farinata was made for the first time in 1284, when Genoa defeated Pisa in the battle of Meloria.
+According to the legend, farinata was made for the first time in 1284, when the city of Genoa defeated Pisa in the battle of Meloria.

 The Genoese galleys, loaded with prisoners, found themselves in a bad storm with big waves.

 In the turmoil of the storm, some barrels of oil and sacks of chickpeas spill and soak quickly in saltwater.

 Since food was scarce, the sailors were given bowls of pureed chickpeas and olive oil.
 However, some sailors refused to eat it, leaving the chickpea mash in the sun.

 After a few hours, the sun dried the chickpea and oil mixture into a flat pancake.

 The next day, driven by hunger, the sailors ate the chickpea pancake and were surprised by its deliciousness.

 Months after returning from the sea, the Genoese improved the recipe and began cooking the chickpea puree in the oven.

 The meal was an instant success in town, and to mock the defeated city of Pisa, farinata was called "Gold of Pisa"